mattkimlinger/Zenfolio_Scrape/README.md

 # Zenfolio Scrape

-This program will automatically download all content from you zenfolio account
+This program will automatically download all content from your zenfolio account, just create and .env with your credentials and watch the magic happen!

+As always, when entering secret data be sure to check all code for malicious activity before running! :)

+Created by : Matt Kimlinger

+Mattkimlinger@gmail.com

 ## HOW TO USE